umanitoba-cssa/constitution/Constitution.md

 This conflict happens when an entity or individual becomes unreliable because of a clash between personal interests and professional duties or responsibilities.
 Such a conflict occurs when an organisation or person has a specific interest in the outcome and serves to gain from it —such as money, status, knowledge, relationships, or reputation—which puts into question whether their actions, judgement, and/or decision-making can be neutral.
 (Investopedia)

 ## **Council**
-Any person in power that has any duties or responsibilities to the club such as executives, council members, volunteers, etc.
+Any person in power that has any duties or responsibilities to the club such as executives, council members, volunteers, etc. Proxy members part of council must be Computer Science students.

 ## **Community**
 The members of the club which are usually the council and its members.